artefactual-labs/AIPscan/README.md

 The test data generator, `tools/generate-test-data`, tool populates AIPscan's databse with randomly generated example data.

+#### Fetch script

+The AIP fetch tool, `tools/fetch_aips`, allows all, or a subset, of a storage service's packages to be fetched by AIPscan.
+Any AIPs not yet fetched by AIPscan will be added but no duplicates will be added if an AIP has already been fetched.
+Any AIPs that have been newly marked as deleted will be removed from AIPscan.

+When using the script the storage service's list of packages can optionally be grouped into "pages" with each "page" containing a number of packages (specified by a command-line argument).
+So, for example, packages on a storage service with 150 packages on it could be fetched by fetching three pages of 50 packages.
+Likewise if the storage service has anything from 101 to 149 packages on it it could also be fetched by fetching three pages of 50 packages.

+If using `cron`, or some other scheduler, to automatically fetch AIPs using this tool consider using the `flock` command to prevent overlapping executions of the tool.

+##### Cached package list

+A storage service's list of packages is downloaded by the script and is cached so paging, if used, will remain consistent between script runs.
+The cache of a particular cached list of packages is identified by a "session descriptor".
+A session descriptor is specified by whoever runs the script and can be any alphanumeric identifier without spaces or special characters.
+It's used to name the directory in which fetch-related files are created.

+Below is what the directory structure would end up looking like if the session identifier "somedescriptor" was used, showing where the `packages.json` file, containing the list of a storage service's packages, would be put.

+    AIPscan/Aggregator/downloads/somedescriptor
+    ├── mets
+    │   └── batch
+    └── packages
+        └── packages.json

+**NOTE:** Each run of the script will generate a new fetch job database entry.
+These individual fetch jobs shouldn't be deleted, via the AIPscan web UI, until all fetch jobs (for each "page") have run.
+Otherwise the cached list of packages will be deleted and the package list will have to be downloaded again.

 ### Running tools

 These should be run using the same system user and virtual environment that